makersacademy/takeaway-challenge/README.md

 Task
 -----

-This is the second individual challenge for Makers academy, Ronin 2016 Aril cohort.
+This is the second individual challenge for Makers academy, Ronin 2016 April cohort.

 My task was to create a program, 'Take away' implementing the following user stories.
 I have used Twilio API to implement text sending functionality needed when confirming an order to a customer.